strudelAndCoffee/easy-readme/readme.md

 ## Usage

+After cloning the repo to your computer and installing dependencies,

+![Installing dependencies in Git Bash]

-From Git Bash/Terminal, type "node index.js" to start the program.
-A series of questions will collect the information you wish to include in your readme file, and will generate the markdown automatically.
-You will find the finished file in the "dist" folder, under the repository's root directory.
+From the root directory in Git Bash/Terminal, type "node index.js" to run the program.
+A series of questions will collect the information you wish to include about your project, and will code the Markdown automatically.

+![Start command and initial questions]
+![Result after answering all questions]

+You will find the finished file in the distribute, or "dist" folder, under the repository's root directory.

+![Generated Markdown of readme]

+You now have a professional README ready to use for your project!

 ## Questions

-For additional questions, you may reach me via email: me@email.com
+For additional questions, you may reach me via email: strudelandcoffee@gmail.com

-View my GitHub profile: [strudelAndCoffee](https://github.com/strudelAndCoffee)
+View my GitHub profile: [GitHub profile](https://github.com/strudelAndCoffee)

 ## Contributing